IMPORTANT UPDATES

 • Asthma–possible link between severe RSV in children and the chance of developing asthma later in life

-“Children who may have difficulty breathing and staying hydrated are usually hospitalized so they can get oxygen treatment, fluids and suctioning of the upper airways,” Dr. Shane says.
+“Children who may have difficulty breathing and staying hydrated are usually hospitalized so they can get oxygen treatment, and intravenous fluids,” Dr. Shane says.
 “For mild symptoms, make your child as comfortable as possible and provide plenty of fluids.”

 Some other tips for at-home care include the following:

-• If your child is too young to blow his nose, use a nasal aspirator or bulb syringe to remove sticky nasal fluids.
+• If your child is too young to blow their nose, use a nasal aspirator or bulb syringe to remove sticky nasal fluids.

 • Treat fever with acetaminophen—never aspirin.

-If your child has difficulty breathing or eating, contact a healthcare professional immediately.
+If your child has difficulty breathing and is unable to stay hydrated, contact a healthcare professional immediately.

 Like the common cold, the most effective way to avoid infection is to encourage good hand hygiene in children and adults.
 Some other ways to prevent your child from getting sick: